Offset printing, also known as lithography, has long been the gold standard of the printing industry.

 In some cases, offset plates can hold up for a million or more impressions!

 The per-piece cost can be low for offset runs, and the more pieces you need, the lower the cost for each.
 Although the major drawback of this process was once the time required for setup, that time is negligible today.
 This printing method is the most affordable choice for large quantities of high quality prints.

 Besides a ridiculously low cost for large jobs, this technique can provide many advantages for your organization.
 You can choose from a variety of paper types, finishes and thicknesses.
 You can also choose from an almost limitless number of inks, such as metallic, fluorescent, environmentally conscious, vegetable-based and custom colored.

 For projects that require a branded color, such as Pantone, offset is the only way to go.

 The offset process is a great printing method for any job of more than 100 pieces.

-If you’re looking to complete a project in Utah, Sun Print Solutions provides professional offset and digital printing services for all kinds of industries throughout the state.
+If you’re looking to complete a printing project, Sun Print Solutions provides professional offset and digital printing services for all kinds of industries throughout the nation.
 We process everything in-house to ensure the highest-quality results.
 Our customer service is second to none.
-In fact, we credit the fact that we have been in business for almost 75 years to our commitment to our customers.
+In fact, we credit the fact that we have been in business for almost 80 years to our commitment to our customers.
 Give us a call or fill out the form below to request a price estimate for your project and learn more about how Sun Print Solutions can fulfill your offset printing needs.

 We hire only the best in the business to craft your campaign, and most of them have been with us at least a decade.
 At Sun Print Solutions, a good eye for design fuses with technical skill in order to exceed your expectations.